 In collaboration with the Local Authority, a sustainable and environmentally friendly management plan has been agreed that will maintain the neutral grassland and its flora and fauna.

 In addition, a section has been set aside to form an orchard – one of a network of ‘community orchards’ throughout the county.
-This project is run by Cheshire Landscape Trust in partnership with other county organizations, including the Cheshire Federation of Women’s Institutes.
+This project is run by Cheshire Landscape Trust in partnership with other county organisations, including the Cheshire Federation of Women’s Institutes.
 The first twelve apple trees were planted in 2004, and more apples and some pears have been added since, with an emphasis on local varieties.

 Each year children from Willaston Primary School help with planting trees or flowers, and we have welcomed the local Rainbows and Cub Scouts, as well as other interested groups.